FreakyDazio/darrencoxall_com/source/_posts/2013-10-22-cross-compiling-go-is-easy.markdown

 Make the script executable and now you should have a very crude way of cross compiling your go projects.

 Remember this isn't meant to be a one size fits all.
-It got my up and running quickly.
+It got me up and running quickly.
 There is almost certainly going to be a more comprehensive way of doing this but I didn't need it.
 All I needed were these few lines of bash and GVM.

+[gvm]: https://github.com/moovweb/gvm "Go Version Manager"